kfigiela/kfigiela.github.io/_posts/2014-06-15-denon-remote-connector.md

 The receiver also sends the following commands:

 * `0x84 0x00 0x00` when the System Settings are opened,
-* `0x02 0x01 0x00` when the Amp is turned off,
+* `0x02 0x01 0x00` when the receiver goes to stand-by,
-* `0x42 0x00 0x00` when the Amp is turned on,
+* `0x42 0x00 0x00` when the receiver is turned on,

 #### What is missing?

 The receiver does not send anything if *Add*, *Call*, *Search* and *Network Setup* buttons are pressed on the remote.
 These buttons are used exclusively by network player.
 TSOP receiver is still needed at Raspberry Pi to handle these buttons.
 Unfortuanetly, it seems to have a little worse reception than receiver one.

-### Software for Raspberry Pi
+### The code

-The example ruby script that handles the protocol is available at [GitHub repository](https://github.com/kfigiela/denon).
+The ruby code is available under MIT license at [GitHub repository](https://github.com/kfigiela/denon-raspberry).
+The `demo.rb` is example of receiving data from Denon – it is not Rasbperry Pi specific.
+The repository includes my setup that is described in [second post](/2014/06/20/denon-meets-raspberrypi/)